Deep Serial Number: Computational Watermarking for DNN Intellectual Property Protection: Embedding Deep Serial Number in DNNs

-During the learning stage, when $I=1$, we aim to minimize the label prediction loss on the $G_y$, and the parameters of both the feature extractor $G_e$ and the label predictor $G_y$ are thus optimized in order to minimize the empirical loss for the training samples $x$.
-When $I=0$, features $e$ should be unpredicable (for the classifier $G_d$, the hidden representation $e$ belong to different class should be inseparable).
-Take inspiration from work \cite{ganin2015unsupervised}, we use Gradient Reversal Layer (GRL) to remove information of label $Y$ in features $e$.
-During the forward propagation, GRL acts as an identity transform.
-During the backpropagation though, GRL takes the gradient from the subsequent level, multiplying it by a negative value $\lambda$ and passes it to the preceding layer.
+During the learning stage, when $I=1$, our objective is to minimize the label prediction loss on $G_y$, and the parameters of both the feature extractor $G_e$ and the label predictor $G_y$ are optimized to minimize the empirical loss for the training samples $x$.
+When $I=0$, features $e$ should be unpredictable (for the classifier $G_d$, the hidden representation $e$ belonging to a different class should be inseparable).
+Drawing inspiration from the work by Ganin et al. \cite{ganin2015unsupervised}, we employ the Gradient Reversal Layer (GRL) to remove the label information $Y$ in the features $e$.
+During forward propagation, the GRL acts as an identity transform.
+During backpropagation, GRL takes the gradient from the subsequent level, multiplies it by a negative value $\lambda$, and passes it to the preceding layer.
 The GRL is inserted between the feature extractor $G_y$ and the classifier $G_d$.
-The stochastic updates can be formalized as follows.
+The stochastic updates can be formalized as follows: when $I=1$, we train the student using the Distillation Loss.